jup-ag/space-station/docs/5-developer-topics/10-builder-tips.md

 ---
-description: General builder tips on Solana
+title: General builder tips on Solana
 ---
-# Builder Tips
+# General builder tips on Solana

 **New to building on Solana?**